foxxxyben/react-premature-ejection/README.md

 but all it does is move */scripts* and */config* from "./node_modules/react-scripts" to the project root.
 Which are now tracked by git, so instead of jumping through a bunch of [hoops to fork your own copy of the base *react-scripts*](https://auth0.com/blog/how-to-configure-create-react-app/), just clone this repo, customize, *npm install*, and go.

 If you want to incorporate new official CRA *react-scripts* as they are upgraded, create a new branch with only the following steps:
-1. create-react-app react-premature-ejection
+1. create-react-app
-2. git commit && push
+2. git commit && push (CRA won't eject if there are untracked or changed files in your staging area)
 3. npm run eject
 4. git commit && push

-Rebase your working project from this new branch.
+Merge the updated, stock *react-scripts* from this new branch into your working project and walk through the merge conflicts.
 That's it.

 I was considering automating builds of new rebasable branches for each CRA release, but this seems more like something the FB team should have been offering from the start, so I'll only be maintaining this repo for my own purposes and hope this catches on officially.